Your Employees’ Privacy, Your Organization’s Security

 How It Works

 OrgArmor scans the public web for personal data linked to your team: names, addresses, phone numbers, emails, and more.
-Exposed personal data creates openings for phishing, impersonation, and social engineering—we eliminate those vulnerabilities at the source.
+Exposed personal data creates openings for phishing, impersonation, and social engineering.
+We eliminate those vulnerabilities at the source.

 From leadership to support staff, we get ahead of the threats by locking down your organization’s human layer.